Embedding asymptotically expansive system: Abstract

 \section{Abstract}

+A topological dynamical system is said asymptotically expansive when entropy and periodic points grow subexponentially at arbitrarily small scales.
 We prove a Krieger like embedding theorem for asymptotically expansive systems with the small boundary property.
-We show that such a system $(X,T)$ embeds in the $K$-full shift with $ h_{top}(T)<\log K$ and $\sharp Per_n(X,T)\leq \sharp Per_n(\{1,...,K\}^\mathbb{Z},\sigma)$ for any integer $n$.
+We show that such a system $(X,T)$ embeds in the $K$-full shift if $ h_{top}(T)<\log K$ and $\sharp Per_n(X,T)\leq K^n$ for any integer $n$.
 The embedding is in general not continuous (unless the system is expansive and $X$ is zero-dimensional) but the induced map on the set of invariant measures is a topological embedding.
 It is shown that this property implies asymptotical expansiveness.
 We prove also that the inverse of the embedding map may be continuously extended to a faithful principal symbolic extension.